Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer Flex client API version 2.1 or newer.
-* For Lightstreamer Allegro (+ Flex Client API support), Presto, Vivace.
+* Ensure that Flex Client API is supported by Lightstreamer Server license configuration.